sparkyb/pype/readme.txt

 -         if 1:
 |             #do something
 |             pass
-Shift-clicking the '-' next to the class does this;
+Shift-clicking the '-' next to the class does this...
 - class nada:
 +     def funct(self):

-Or really, it collapses completely those scopes contained within the larger scope.
+Or really, it's like ctrl-clicking on each of the functions declared in the scope of the definition.
 Shift-clicking on the '-' a second time does nothing.
 Shift-clicking on a '+' expands that item completely.